-A Phoenix police spokesman says the department is investigating but has not released details about the case.
-The state’s Department of Economic Security also dispatched a team to conduct health and safety checks at the facility, according to The Washington Post.
+The state’s Department of Economic Security dispatched a team to conduct health and safety checks at the facility after the woman gave birth, according to The Washington Post.

 Governor Doug Ducey’s office released a statement regarding the incident, assuring the state is “reevaluating the state’s contract and regulatory authority as it relates to this facility and have been working closely with state agencies to ensure all necessary safety measures are in place.”

 Dr. Greg Marchand, an OB/GYN, told CBS 5 it is a miracle there were no severe complications as the woman had no prenatal care and was not able to help push the baby out.